 The Petroleum Cleanup Fund (PCF) offers financial assistance to low income tank owners towards the removal, replacement, or upgrade of aboveground storage tanks (ASTs) and underground storage tanks (USTs) used to provide heat to a non commercial property located in Vermont.
 The financial assistance program expenditure is capped at $400,000 per fiscal year (FY) from July 1 to June 30.
 July 1, 2016 is the start of the FY2017

-UPDATE: Currently the financial assistance program has no funding and will not be making any awards until the start of the new fiscal year(FY) 2018 which starts July 1, 2017.
+UPDATE: Currently the financial assistance program has no funding and no awards for asssistance will be made until the start of the new fiscal year(FY) 2018 which starts July 1, 2017.

 The goal of the program is to assist low income VT property owners in replacing, or upgrading, tanks which otherwise might leak and cause adverse impact to the environment.
 In many cases, this means prioritizing funds to the lowest incomes applicants who otherwise would not have the financial resources to accomplish the tank replacement.
 Environmental risk and household income are the two main considerations for allocation of funds, as set forth in Statute.
 The amount of an applicants financial assistance willl be determined at the time when a complete application is recieved and reviewed.
 Appliants will be notified in writing if they are approved and how much financial assistance they may recieve.
 Any application deemed ineligable to recieved financial assistance will also be notified in writing of the denial of the application.

 Work completed prior to application is not eligible for financial assistance.

 Aboveground storage tank means any tank, other than an underground (buried) storage tank, used to store any liquid petroleum products i.e.fuel oil. or kerosene.
 Tanks in basements are considered aboveground storage tanks.
 Propane tanks are not part of this program.